notimeleft/PostRequestScript/README.md

 # PostRequestScript
 A simple python script that makes a POST request to an API endpoint, to fulfill Perka's "apply by API" challenge

+To run the script, execute this command after editing the filename in line 16 to suit whatever pdf you want to encode to base64.
+The script will also write your encoded file back to desktop by default.
+> python PostRequestScript.py

 Eh?
 Apply by API?
 What's that?
 Perka had a normal job application process, and a slightly more interesting process where applicants could send their information and resume through an http POST request.